open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation.md

 2. On Windows, when you run `vagrant up` from command prompt, you might get the following error :
 "The executable `curl` Vagrant is trying to run was not found in the `%PATH%` variable.
 This is an error.
 Please verify this software is installed and on the path."
 A simple solution is to add Cygwin bin folder to path variable or use Git Bash rather than command prompt to run `vagrant up`.
 For more information, visit [this GitHub issue](https://github.com/hashicorp/vagrant/issues/6788)

-  On Windows 7 the BeLL-Apps installation might stop if the version of PowerShell is lower than 3, please upgrade the PowerShell by downloading & installing [Windows Management Framework 3](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
+  On Windows 7 the Planet installation might stop if the version of PowerShell is lower than 3, please upgrade the PowerShell by downloading & installing [Windows Management Framework 3](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
 Please, read the installation instructions to know which version to download.
   Your computer will restart and then the installation will resume.

 3. On Ubuntu, you might get this error when you run `vagrant up`: